curl/everything-curl/building-tls.md

-The alternatives [BoringSSL](building-boringssl.md) and libressl look similar enough that configure will detect them the same way as OpenSSL but it will use some additional measures to find out which of the particular flavors it it using.
+The alternatives [BoringSSL](building-boringssl.md) and libressl look similar enough that configure will detect them the same way as OpenSSL but it will use some additional measures to find out which of the particular flavors it is using.

 ### GnuTLS